fbpx

 How do I help this archetype?

-• Make a video of Step 1, Step 2, Step 3.
+• Make a video of Step 1, Step 2, and Step 3.
 People learn in 3’s.
 Most people are also visual learners.
 Make it visually super simple to understand how in 3 steps, success can be achieved.

 Archetype #3 – Mental Pretzel